Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications: Combination of conditional and permanent registration

 \subsection{Probability for a conditional registration}

-The probability for achieving conditional registration (i.e. $Z_1\ge z_f$) under the a priori assumed effect $\delta$ is shown by the green dot-dashed lines with values given by the right vertical axis.
-This curve is the same for all designs and plots of Figures~\ref{fig:BS}, \ref{fig:I2ConstAndI2MinComparisonXiEquals1.25}, \ref{fig:maxAndMeanInformNoBindConDReg}.
-It illustrates the possibilities and limitations in reaching conditional registration for given first stage information $t_\xi(I_1)$ when $\xi=\delta/\delrel$ is a small as $1.25$.
-For our example fast-track procedure the power for a conditional registration at $\delta=1.75$ is $\mathbb{P}_{\delta}(Z_1\geq\zf)=0.65$.
+The probability for achieving conditional registration (i.e. $Z_1\ge z_f$) under the a priori assumed effect $\delta$ is shown by the dot-dashed lines with values given by the right vertical axis.
+This curve is the same for all designs and plots of Figures~\ref{fig:BS} and \ref{fig:maxAndMeanInformNoBindConDReg}.
+It illustrates the possibilities and limitations in reaching conditional registration for given first-stage information $t_\xi(I_1)$ when $\xi=\delta/\delrel$ is a small as $1.25$.
+For our example fast-track procedure, the power for a conditional registration at $\delta=1.75$ is $\mathbb{P}_{\delta}(Z_1\geq\zf)=0.65$.